Shi Lee’s Barbecue & Soul Food Cafe gives nearly 30,000 meals to kids affected by COVID-19 pandemic

 Shi Lee’s Barbecue has been helping the community for 10 years.

-“Even before the oandemic we were feeding kids,and supplying christmas gifts during christmas,” Brown said.
+“Even before the pandemic, we were feeding kids and supplying Christmas gifts during Christmas,” Brown said.

 Now more than ever those at the restaurant felt it was their calling to lend a hand.